goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 4.8 Use production-like environment for e2e testing

-**TL;DR:** End to end (e2e) testing which includes live data used to be the weakest link of the CI process as it depends on multiple heavy services like DB.
+**אמ;לק:** End to end (e2e) testing which includes live data used to be the weakest link of the CI process as it depends on multiple heavy services like DB.
 Use an environment which is as close to your real production environment as possible like a-continue (Missed -continue here, needs content.
 Judging by the **Otherwise** clause, this should mention docker-compose)

 **Otherwise:** Without docker-compose, teams must maintain a testing DB for each testing environment including developers' machines, keep all those DBs in sync so test results won't vary across environments